danwing/https-local-domains/draft-thomson-https-local-domains.md

 https://printer.local a viable origin, how do we ensure that it is unique?

 Extending the origin -- internally on the client -- makes this possible.
-A web origin is defined as a tuple of scheme, host and port.
+A web origin is defined as a tuple of scheme, host, and port
+{{Section 4 of ?RFC6454}}.
 This is a capability that browsers are building to enable a range of use cases, such as the creation of separate browsing contexts (see e.g., {{containers}}).
 By adding an additional property to that tuple that cannot be used by any other